 The changes that passed the Parliament are welcomed by many survivors of child sexual abuse and survivor support services.

-knowmore is a community legal centre that provides free, independent legal advice and multidisciplinary support for survivors of child sexual abuse.
+Knowmore is a community legal centre that provides free, independent legal advice and multidisciplinary support for survivors of child sexual abuse.

 For further information on this topic CEO Jackie Mead (0417 349 254) is available for comment.
 For any additional media interviews please contact media officer Philippa Hambling on 0418 232 906 or email via media@knowmore.org.au